scmcgowen/katze-railways/README.md

 Modular Trains adds new cargo wagons and locomotives with equipment grids, as well as a Locomotive Power Link item that provides power to the grid while the train has fuel.

 # Rail Assembler
-Assembles as fast as an Assembler 3
+Assembles as fast as an Assembler 3, but is bigger and has 50% base productivity, and is limited to rail recipes